Stay Healthy on the Go - Tips for Traveling Healthy

 Get medications (and supplements) in order.
-It may seem a little silly to point out you should continue taking your prescription medicine while on vacation but make sure to keep it on you in a carry-on bag if you're traveling by plane.
-Never pack your medication in a checked bag (and risk it getting lost).
+It may seem a little silly to point out you should continue taking your prescription medicine while on vacation but time can get away from you when you're not on your regular schedule.
+Make sure to keep all medications and pills on you in a carry-on bag if you're traveling by plane.
+Never pack your medication in a checked bag and risk it getting lost.
 You should also plan to keep taking your daily supplements and vitamins.
-While vacations are for taking breaks, keeping up with your daily health routines (and exercise, just throwing that in there) will keep your body feeling more regular.
-It will also cut down the adjustment time coming home from your trip.
+While vacations are for taking breaks, keeping up with your daily health routines (and exercise) will keep your body feeling more regular.
+It will also cut down the adjustment time you experience when you return from your trip.
 We all know how miserable those days are.

 Be aware of what you're eating and drinking.
 Don't get us wrong, go out and explore!
 However, keep an eye out for raw meat, unpasteurized milk or food that's been sitting out like in a buffet on a cruise ship.
 Also, stick to bottled water in developing countries.
 The CDC has a great list of what to eat and drink depending on where you're going.
 We all have different metabolisms and tolerances for food grades and bacteria so something that won't make a local sick may turn your stomach.

 If you do get the unfortunate travelers' diarrhea (the most common travel-related illness), make sure to keep your fluids up with a safe water source.
 Ask your doctor about an antibiotic before you leave in case this happens so you can treat it early.
 If you can't get an antibiotic, having an over-the-counter treatment

 is good to have on hand too.